 education for the public

-In addition to our two master’s degree programs in Integrative Learning and Montessori Integrative Learning, TIES organizes and hosts symposia which are open to the public and take place on our custom, online learning platform.
+In addition to our two master’s degree programs in Integrative Learning and Montessori Integrative Learning, TIES organizes and hosts symposia which are open to the public and take place on our custom, online learning platform or in person.

 Please sign up on this page to receive announcements of up-coming symposia.